 In connection with the Extraordinary General Meeting (as defined below) and the Business Combination, holders of 22,915,538 of Supernova's Class A ordinary shares, or 66.4% of the shares with redemption rights, exercised their right to redeem their shares for cash at a redemption price of approximately \$10.00 per share, for an aggregate redemption amount of \$229,155,380.
 The shares of common stock being offered for resale pursuant to this prospectus by the selling securityholders represent approximately 63.5% of shares outstanding of the Company as of May 20, 2022 (after giving effect to the issuance of shares upon exercise of outstanding public warrants, private placement warrants, Rigetti assumed warrants and options and settlement of outstanding restricted stock units).
 Given the substantial number of shares of common stock being registered for potential resale by selling securityholders pursuant to this prospectus, the sale of shares by the selling securityholders, or the perception in the market that the selling securityholders of a large number of shares intend to sell shares, could increase the volatility of the market price of our common stock or result in a significant decline in the public trading price of our common stock.
-Even if our trading price is significantly below \$10.00, the offering price for the units offered in Supernova's IPO, certain of the selling securityholders, including Supernova Sponsor, may still have an incentive to sell shares of our common stock because they purchased the shares at prices lower than the public investors or the current trading price of our common stock.
-For example, based on the closing price of our common stock of \$8.98 as of May 31, 2022, Supernova Sponsor and other holders of the Founder Shares (assuming all Sponsor Vesting Shares are fully vested) would experience a potential profit of up to approximately \$77.5 million in the aggregate.
+Even if our trading price is significantly below \$10.00, the offering price for the units offered in Supernova's IPO, certain of the selling securityholders, including Supernova Sponsor, may still have an incentive to sell shares of our common stock of \$8.87 as of May 23, 2022, Supernova Sponsor and other holders of the Founder Shares (assuming all Sponsor Vesting Shares are fully vested) would experience a potential profit of up to approximately \$8.87 per share, or up to approximately \$76.5 million in the aggregate.

 The selling securityholders may offer, sell or distribute all or a portion of the securities hereby registered publicly or through private transactions at prevailing market prices or at negotiated prices.
 We will not receive any of the proceeds from such sales of the shares of common stock or warrants, except with respect to any amounts received by us upon exercise of any warrants or Rigetti assumed warrants.
 The exercise price of our public warrants and private placement warrants is \$11.50 per warrant.
 We believe the likelihood that warrant holders will exercise their warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the trading price of our common stock.
-If the trading price for our common stock shan \$11.50 per share, we believe holders of our public warrants and private placement warrants will be unlikely to exercise their warrants.
+If the trading price for our common stock is less than \$11.50 per share, we believe holders of our public warrants and private placement warrants will be unlikely to exercise their warrants.
 The weighted average exercise price of the Rigetti assumed warrants is \$0.6628 per share.